Join the Lion family

-- To request a fee waiver, please submit your request via Common Application
+- To request a fee waiver, please submit via Common Application or LMU online application.

-- Applicants to Animation, Dance, Music and Theater Arts : Applications to these programs require portfolio or audition.
-Please click on your area of interest to view your additional requirement:
+- Applicants to Animation, Dance, Music and Theater Arts require a portfolio or audition.
+Please click on your area of interest for complete information:

 Submit a letter of recommendation with your application.

-This should be from an official at the last school you attended, preferably your counselor, a teacher, your principal or the Dean of Students.
-Use the form(s) provided on the Common Application.
+This should be from an official at the last school you attended, preferably your counselor, a teacher, your principal, or the Dean of Students.

 Send your Official Transcripts to the Office of Admission.